civicteam/spl-governance-plugin-boilerplate/README.md

 # Deployment

-Users will likely want to compile their own voter-stake-registry and deploy it to an address they control.
+Users will likely want to compile their own plugin-boilerplate and deploy it to an address they control.

 Before compiling, look at:
 - `Registrar::voting_mints`: The length of this array defines the number of configurable voting mints.
 Adjust as needed.

 ## Devnet

-For testing purposes, an instance of voter-stake-registry is deployed on devnet:
+For testing purposes, an instance of plugin-boilerplate is deployed on devnet:
 ```
-voter-stake-registry:  4Q6WW2ouZ6V3iaNm56MTd5n2tnTm4C5fiH8miFHnAFHo
+plugin-boilerplate:  4Q6WW2ouZ6V3iaNm56MTd5n2tnTm4C5fiH8miFHnAFHo
 spl-governance master: i7BqPFNUvB7yqwVeCRJHrtZVwRsZZNUJTdBm7Vg2cDb
 ```